Mechanical Obtain Tool

 Mechanical refers to any mechanical means used like pulling (tensile loads), pushing (compressive loads), or rotating (axial loads) to activate a mechanical device for either releasing or obtaining.
 Hydraulic release refers to any hydraulic means used like fluid flows or pressures to activate a mechanical device for either releasing or obtaining.
 Depending on the well and its circumstances, either a mechanical or hydraulic release or obtain type tool will be chosen.

 This Mechanical Obtain/Retrieval Tool (MOT) will retrieve/obtain using rotation.
 The MOT is designed with pins to grip the tubular.
-The MOT does not use gripping dies to hold the tubular it will retrieve, like some conventional mechanical retrieve tools.
+The MOT does not use gripping ties to hold the tubular it will retrieve, like some conventional mechanical retrieve tools.
 The MOT relies on pins that extend through the body of the tubular it is retrieving at four positions 90° apart.
 The top of the tubular will also contain four torque slots where torque blocks on the MOT would reside.
-The four pins will withstand all compressive loads, while the torque blocks withstand the torsional loads.
+The four pins will withstand all compressive loads while the torque blocks withstand the torsional loads.
 When retrieving the tool, the 4 pins will hold the tensile loads.
-To activate the MOT, right hand rotation will shear a pin and allow further right hand rotation, which causes the pins to extend into the tubular to be retrieved/obtained.
-The MOT can release & re-attach to the tubular down hole if required.
+To activate the MOT, right hand rotation will shear a pin and allow further right-hand rotation, which causes the pins to extend into the tubular to be retrieved/obtained.
+The MOT can release and re-attach to the tubular down hole if required.